optimsoc/optimsoc-web/about.md

 ## The people behind OpTiMSoC

-OpTiMSoC is developed mainly by a research group at the [Lehrstuhl für Integrierte Systeme (Institute for Integrated Systems)](http://lis.ei.tum.de) at the [Technische Universität München (TUM)](http://www.tum.de).
-We use it there for our research on new manycore System-on-Chip architectures.
+OpTiMSoC was developed mainly by a research group at the [Lehrstuhl für Integrierte Systeme (Institute for Integrated Systems)](http://lis.ei.tum.de) at the [Technische Universität München (TUM)](http://www.tum.de).
+We used it there for our research on new manycore System-on-Chip architectures.
 The project started in 2011 and up to now many researchers and students have contributed to it.
+Today it is still maintained by us after graduation.

 <div class="row optimsoc-about-people">
   <div class="col-md-2">